Safe Return to In-Person Instruction & Continuity of Services Plan

 SOCIAL EMOTIONAL NEEDS

-District Seven will address the additional social and emotional needs of students created by the pandemic by utilizing the evidence-based Second Step Curriculum which focuses on social and emotional learning.
+District Seven is addressing the additional social and emotional needs of students created by the pandemic by utilizing the evidence-based Second Step Curriculum which focuses on social and emotional learning.
 Our guidance counselors are receiving ongoing training to provide students with support to succeed in and out of the classroom.
 In order to strengthen the district's implementation of its Multi-tiered System of Support (MTSS), a survey will be used to create individual student support plans that address the social and emotional health and wellness of our students.

 GIFTED AND TALENTED

 Our elementary Odyssey students will receive appropriate support on all levels from accelerated academic programs to interventions for learning loss and social emotional needs.
 Our Odyssey program resumed the normal weekly schedule for gifted students at the beginning of the 2021-2022 school year for all grade-levels.